Constructive Observer Design for Visual Simultaneous Localisation and Mapping: Observer Design

 The criterion that we propose to minimize is the weighted mean velocity of the landmark points

 For a static environment, the true landmark points are not moving.
-For the observer estimate these points may be moving, due to residue velocity associated with the landmark error innovation, but also importantly, due to the innovation $\Delta$ that is moving the entire SLAM configuration.
-The motion due to $\Delta$ will be strongly correlated, while it is expected that the residue velocity due to the innovation will be uncorrelated and for large constellations of points average to zero.
+For the observer estimate these points may be moving, due to residue velocity associated with the landmark error correction, but also importantly, due to the correction term $\Delta$ that is moving the entire SLAM configuration.
+The motion due to $\Delta$ will be strongly correlated, while it is expected that the residue velocity due to the correction terms will be uncorrelated and for large constellations of points average to zero.
 Choosing $\Delta$ to minimize this additional criteria can be thought of as minimizing instantaneous map drift.